Raphaël van Praag: Sports official

 Van Praag was the secretary of the Entente Antwerp association, and helped to organise the annual international tournament during Easter.

 He was also one of the most active board members of Beerschot football club.
 During his tenure, the club won the Belgian championships four times within five years.
 After scoring the match-winning goal that allowed Beerschot to win its first Belgian league title in 1921–22, player Arthur Van Meenen got into an argument with Van Praag during one of his many championship celebrations, a conflict that escalated to such a degree that Beerschot decided to transfer him to Royal Antwerp.

 Sports journalist

 Van Praag was the head of the sports section at the monthly magazine Le Neptune.
 He then moved to Het Handelsblad van Antwerpen.
 He later became the founding editor of Sportleven, the official magazine of the Belgian Football Association.

-Personal and death
+Personal life and death

 Van Praag was born in Amsterdam on 12 September 1885 as the first child of Emanuel van Praag, a Jewish diamond cutter, and to Betsy van Praag-Van Dam, a Jewish homemaker.

 On 8 May 1911, Van Praag married Adele Mathilde Cauwenbergh, who was born in Antwerp.
 Two years later, his brother, Leon Raphaël van Praag, married her sister.
 Both marriages ended in divorce.

 In 1922, Van Praag lived on Stanleystraat 27, in Antwerp.
 On 19 January 1932, Van Praag was naturalized as a Belgian citizen.

 Van Praag died suddenly in Antwerp on 31 August 1934, after suffering a stroke at the age of 48.